wavefrontHQ/wavefront-sdk-go/README.md

 * Reach out to us on our public [Slack channel](https://www.wavefront.com/join-public-slack).
 * If you run into any issues, let us know by creating a GitHub issue.

+To create a new release, follow the instructions in [RELEASING.md](RELEASING.md)